JacobAdj/AudioAI/README.md

 print(len(dataset))  # Check new dataset size
 ```

 The dataset does not yet have actual sound data, which are needed for training.
-The JSON file has the file names of the sound data, wahic are in `.wav` files.
+The JSON file has the file names of the sound data, which are in `.wav` files.
 We load these into the dataset as follows:

 ```python
 def update_example(example, audio_id):